-The ISO acknowledges that some stakeholder personnel may be on leave during this time and that consultation over this period is not ideal, however on this occasion it was justified given the comparative newness of the regulatory regime and the desirability of the ISO to be best positioned to undertake its obligations under the Rules and to respond to industry demand for its services.
+The ISO acknowledges that some stakeholder personnel may be on leave during this time and that consultation over this period is not ideal.
+However, on this occasion, the ISO considers that it was necessary to request additional resources at the mid-year review.
+This is in order to assist the ISO to be best positioned to undertake its obligations under the Rules and to respond to industry demand for its services at the time that the demand is likely to occur.
 As a consequence, the ISO did not grant an extension of time, but notes that the ISO has discretion to consider late submissions in accordance with A1.6 of the Rules.